bobye/100_NewMetho_CSPaper/README.md

 Rabiner, Lawrence R. "A tutorial on hidden Markov models and selected applications in speech recognition."
 Proceedings of the IEEE 77.2 (1989): 257-286.

 ## Natural Language Processing
+Koskenniemi, Kimmo.
+"A general computational model for word-form recognition and production."
+Proceedings of the 10th international conference on Computational Linguistics.
+Association for Computational Linguistics, 1984.

+Brown, Peter F., et al. "The mathematics of statistical machine translation: Parameter estimation."
+Computational linguistics 19.2 (1993): 263-311.

+Marcus, Mitchell P., Mary Ann Marcinkiewicz, and Beatrice Santorini.
+"Building a large annotated corpus of English: The Penn Treebank."
+Computational linguistics 19.2 (1993): 313-330.

+Brill, Eric.
+"Transformation-based error-driven learning and natural language processing: A case study in part-of-speech tagging."
+Computational linguistics 21.4 (1995): 543-565.

+Berger, Adam L., Vincent J. Della Pietra, and Stephen A. Della Pietra.
+"A maximum entropy approach to natural language processing."
+Computational linguistics 22.1 (1996): 39-71.

+Collins, Michael.
+"Three generative, lexicalised models for statistical parsing."
+Proceedings of the 35th Annual Meeting of the Association for Computational Linguistics and Eighth Conference of the European Chapter of the Association for Computational Linguistics.
+Association for Computational Linguistics, 1997.

+Lin, Dekang.
+"Automatic retrieval and clustering of similar words."
+Proceedings of the 36th Annual Meeting of the Association for Computational Linguistics and 17th International Conference on Computational Linguistics-Volume 2.
+Association for Computational Linguistics, 1998.

+Klein, Dan, and Christopher D. Manning.
+"Accurate unlexicalized parsing."
+Proceedings of the 41st Annual Meeting on Association for Computational Linguistics-Volume 1.
+Association for Computational Linguistics, 2003.

+Collins, Michael, and Terry Koo.
+"Discriminative reranking for natural language parsing."
+Computational Linguistics 31.1 (2005): 25-70.

 ## Machine Learning